 I also thought that maybe others were dealing with this situation too.
 So why not make this a blog post?
-Especially as holiday season is coming and there are stocking to be filled and bargains to be had!
+Especially as the holiday season is coming and there are stockings to be filled and bargains to be had!
 Disclosure: It’s always my policy to make you aware that links in this post may be affiliate links.

 You can view the video on YouTube.
 Maybe add it to a playlist?
-Above all, remember to to subscribe to my channel.
+Above all, remember to subscribe to my channel.
 New videos are uploaded every Tuesday and Friday.
 However, for exclusive longer format videos sign up for my Patreon community.
 Patrons also get early access to all my videos, along with other benefits.

 3 ways to stop slipping on a yoga mat

-Get a quality Yoga Mat
+Invest in a Quality Yoga Mat

 Manduka mats need ‘seasoning’ before use.
 And any new mat typically takes some “wearing in”.
 Just like new shoes.
 If you have a good mat, then it’s possible it’s slipping due to the residue from your bodies natural oils.
 Not to mention body lotions!
 It’s good to give your mat a clean every few months.
 If upgrading your mat isn’t in the budget anytime soon, then let’s look at other things you can try for your mat.

 A yoga towel can be a great item to invest in, to prevent slipping on a yoga mat.
 These are great for hot yoga, or those that live in warm climates.
 I’ve used these in the California Summers, and for traveling.
 Yoga towels are usually made from microfibre cloth.
 There are so many to choose from on Amazon, my own preference is to have grippy silicone dots on the underside.